p-gen/smenu/README.rst

 I have tried hard to made its usage as simple as possible.
 It should work, even when using an old ``vt100`` terminal and is ``UTF-8`` aware.

+The wiki (https://github.com/p-gen/smenu/wiki) contains screenshots and animations that detail some of the concepts and features of smenu.

 How to build it?
 ================
 **smenu** can be built on every system where a working ``terminfo``